 '''

 window {

 name "win-name"

 viewport [x, y, width, height]

-runon n
+runon processor-spec

 attributes attribute-specs

 channel-specs

 }

 '''

 Every window data structure requires a channel entry.
-The section "The channel Data Structure" on page 68 describes the channel-specs field.
+The section "The channel Data Structure" on page 78 describes the channel-specs field.
 Table 6-4 describes the other fields of a window data structure.

-Table 6-4 The window Fields Field Description name The name field is a string identifier for the current window. viewport The viewport field specifies the fractional viewport (position and size) of the current window relative to the display dimensions.
-The fractional viewport format is [x , y , width , height] with all parameters in the range 0.0 to 1.0.
-See the section "Specifying Global Attributes" on page 74 for more information on the following related global variables: MPK_PATTR_MONO_HEIGHT MPK_PATTR_MONO_WIDTH MPK_PATTR_STEREO_HEIGHT MPK_PATTR_STEREO_OFFSET MPK_PATTR_STEREO_TYPE MPK_PATTR_STEREO_WIDTH runon The runon field contains the default processor ID for the current window thread-that is, the processor to which the window thread will be assigned.
-A negative runon value frees the thread to run on whatever processor the system deems suitable.
-If this field is not specified, it is inherited from the runon field of the config data structure.
-The default is -1 . attributes The attributes field specifies the X Window System default visual attributes and other related information, such as whether window managers decorations should be present or not.
+Table 6-4The window Fields

+Description The name field is a string identifier for the current window.
+The viewport field specifies the fractional viewport (position and size) of the current window relative to the display dimensions.
+The fractional viewport format is [ $x$ , $y$ , $width$ , $height$ ] with all parameters in the range 0.0 to 1.0.
+See the section "Specifying Global Attributes" on page 85 for more information on the following related global variables: MPK_PATTR_MONO_HEIGHT MPK_PATTR_MONO_WIDTH MPK_PATTR_STEREO_HEIGHT MPK_PATTR_STEREO_OFFSET MPK_PATTR_STEREO_TYPE MPK_PATTR_STEREO_WIDTH If the runon field contains a processor ID, that processor will be the default processor for the current window thread-that is, the processor to which the window thread will be assigned.
+A runon value of -1 means the thread is bound to a processor according to the default run-on policy.
+If the value is set to auto, then MPK will bind the window thread to a processor on the node for this pipe, if possible.
+If the value is set to free, then the operating system decides on what processor to execute the thread.
+The default is -1.
+The attributes field specifies the X Window System default visual attributes and other related information, such as whether window managers decorations should be present or not.
 The attributes field is a composite field with the following subfields: hints planes transparent These subfields are in turn composite fields. which are described in the tables that follow.